Purity-E/article_recommendation/README.md

 - Install dependencies

 ## Day 2
-- Perform EDA on the data in a jupyter notebook.
+- Perform EDA and cleaning of the data in a jupyter notebook.

+## Day 3
+- Continue with EDA and cleaning of the data.

+## Day 4
+- Work on a content-based recommendation system